fortiWeb-fortiADC/fortiadc-kubernetes-controller/README.md

 </table>

 >[!NOTE]
->Some features for FortiADC Kubernetes Controller version >= 2.0.0 require FortiADC version >= 7.4.0 to support.
+>Some features of the FortiADC Kubernetes Controller require a corresponding version of FortiADC support.
 Please check the [release notes](https://github.com/fortiWeb-fortiADC/fortiadc-kubernetes-controller/blob/main/Release-Notes.md).

 >[!WARNING]
 >When using FortiADC Kubernetes Controller 2.0.x, the Ingress related objects on FortiADC (including virtual servers, content routing, real server pools, and real servers) will be fully managed by the Ingress Controller.
 This means that any virtual server, content routing, real server pool or real server object that is not deployed by FortiADC Ingress Controller will be removed automatically.